jcsmei/is210-week-03-extra/Slides07.rst

 .. image:: https://raw.githubusercontent.com/jcsmei/is210-week-03-extra/master/Options2.jpg

-Use your cunning and inteelgence to pursuade your emenies.
+Use your cunning and intelligence to pursuade your emenies.

 <- Previous_ Next_ ->